ssarkisy/Delta-Theory/delta-theory/20-informational-layer/20.0-symbolic-structure/20.0.0-glossary/ribbed-relational-embedding.glossary.md

 | Void | Creates space for tension to be held without collapse |
 | Awareness | Enables conscious recognition of structural relationships under stress |

-Ribbed Relational Embedding functions as the structural backbone within the SVA triad, allowing the system to maintain coherence when standard relational connections would fail under load.
+Ribbed Relational Embedding functions as the structural backbone within the VSA triad, allowing the system to maintain coherence when standard relational connections would fail under load.

 ---